Slider2732/ESP-909/README.md

 Code is commented. <br>
 Demo's- <br>
 FirstMIDI.mp3 is a quick demo of the sound of ESP-909, straight after getting MIDI to work. <br>
 Simulation.mp3 salutes William Shatner's trip into space aboard the Blue Origin spaceship.
-It uses a TR-808 sample set. <br>
+It uses a TR-808 sample set and no DAC.<br>
+A DAC enabled MIDI example is to be uploaded (as of Nov 1st 2021) <br>

 <img src ="./ESP-909_s.JPG" raw=true />